saketlab/varunayan/docs/tutorials/india_temperature_notebook.md

 # Visualising climate change in India

-In this vignette, we demonstrate the use of varunayan for visualizing the change in average temperature from 1941 to 2024.
+In this vignette, we demonstrate the use of varunayan for visualizsing the change in average temeperatre from 1941 to 2024.